Toronto Pearson Airport Guide

 In this section you will find traveller airport reviews as well as our Toronto Airport Guide with info on WiFi, lounges, facilities and services....and yes, even the names of some airport hotels in case you decide that sleeping in the airport is not for you!

 there were lots of other people sleeping there.
 The airport staff were friendly.
-They even provided foamy mats for people to sleep on! -unknown
+They even provided foamy mats for people to sleep on! -a traveller

 Terminal 3 (landside).
 Photo credit: SleepingInAirports.net

 Have you been to Toronto Pearson Airport recently?
-Tell us about it!
+Write a Review!

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 Toronto Pearson airport has two terminals - Terminal 1 and Terminal 3.
 Terminal 2 was knocked down and I guess they will rebuild in the future.

 Terminal 1 is the newer terminal, so considerable effort has been made to make this building as pretty, but sometimes useless, as possible.
 It is large and airy with lots of wasted space.
 You'll enjoy privacy here!
 Many seats landside are armrest-free.
 There is a free rest lounge at the far end of the terminal at aisle Q. There is a door and I suspect they lock this at night, so don't count on this space to be your bed for the night, but it is a wonderful place to spend the day away from the crowds.
 You need not worry though, there is plenty of space in the terminal if you don't mind stretching out on the floor and come prepared with your travel blanket.

 Terminal 3 is the older of the two terminals.
 It is smaller, but comfortable.
 Again, there are lots of armrest-free seating (see the photo above).
 Bring a blanket!
 I find this terminal to be colder than Terminal 1.